mdagudo/four-card-feature-section-master/README.md

 ## My process

 I kept it simple and didn't complicate things in the way the divs were positioned, so I just did it in an easy way and didn't add too much divs...
+UPDATE: I had to add that extra div in order to make my design better.
+I used flex instead of hard coding some margins and I added @media so it looks better and responsive.

 ### Built with